 C. Real Results attained:

-The image is sent from the camera to the Arduino, where the YOLO algorithm uses its learned examples to classify it.
+In Figure 7, the image is transmitted from the camera to the Arduino, where the YOLO algorithm uses its learned examples to classify it.
 The image is then displayed on the console, along with the distance of the object that has been classified from the blind person, on the screen.
 [7]

 Fig.7: output of Object detector

 This type of outcome is primarily utilized in the development stage to test the stick and train it with an increasing number of items in order to improve the stick’s performance.[7]
 The image above was taken with the camera that had been set up on the blind stick, and it was then classified using the YOLO method.
 Based on its training objects, YOLO categorizes a single object into classes and gives auditory feedback of correctness such as a keyboard, mouse, person, apple, cell phone, or cup.
 The system also determines the number of these objects.
 Based on the items it has been trained on, YOLO separates a single into classes of objects, such as the printer, keyboard, and console.
-The performance of the above figure (fig.7) is depicted in the fig. 8.
+The performance of the above figure (figure 7) is depicted in the figure 8.

 Fig. 8: Accuracy of detecting obstacles